junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 > Dean recently moves into the town, gets a new job, moves into a new apartment, only to find it haunted.
 Dean gets a bit on edge and freaked out by the ghost, without knowing anything about supernatural.

-"The place is good enough, close to the office, good view, but no compete with California of course," Dean talks on the phone, pacing in front of the large floor-to-ceiling window that has the view of a running river right down below.
+"The place is good enough, close to the office, good view, but no competition with California, of course," Dean talks on the phone, pacing in front of the large floor-to-ceiling window that has the view of a running river right down below.
 The penthouse view.
 "But at least the rent is decent -- not crazy, in this economy -- says a lot already."

 "Not like you need to worry about the rent."
 Jo laughs on the other side of the line.
 "Why don't you just buy it?"

 "Hey, money is money is money.
-Think of it as probationary period."
+Think of it as a probationary period."
 Dean paces back to the kitchen, grabbing the bottle of Master Cleanse and drinking a gulp.
-The taste still makes him grimace, but at lease it's good for health.
+The taste still makes him grimace, but at least it's good for his health.

 "Like all businessmen say."

 "Yeah why am I not surprised, the whole industry says that -- hell, the whole world says that, that's how we make money, am I right?"
 He grins into the phone.

 "I wouldn't know."
 Jo's voice is unimpressed.
-"Not like I'm going to be business major or anything."
+"Not like I'm going to be a business major or anything."

 "How's school?
 Everything okay there?"
 Dean's voice gets more serious now, dropping the teasing tone.